Skip to aside Skip to content Skip to footer

 Page metadata

 In order to render the website, each markdown file contains a specific frontmatter/metadata section.
 This section is located at the top of the markdown file, is delimited by two times --- and contains all key value pairs.
-This can be seen as settings on pagelevel to enable/disable certain page functions are to deliver extra information which can be displayed in a structured way.
-An example of how this can look like:
+This can be seen as settings on the page level to enable/disable certain page functions, to deliver extra information which can be displayed in a structured way.
+An example of how this can look:

 ---